dominion314/codit_training/Notes/jasons_list.md

 A monolith app can implement a “microservice-ish architecture“ if their classes are structured in a way that allows teams to operate and hopefully deploy independently from each other.

 3. What is Brown field and green field deployment

+A greenfield deployment is the installation and configuration of a network where none existed before, for example in a new office.
+A brownfield deployment, in contrast, is an upgrade or addition to an existing network and uses some legacy components.

 4. What is Canary deployments

+A canary deployment is a deployment strategy that releases an application or service incrementally to a subset of users.
+All infrastructure in a target environment is updated in small phases (e.g: 2%, 25%, 75%, 100%).

 5. What is blue/green deployments

+Blue/Green deployments are a form of progressive delivery where a new version of the application is deployed while the old version still exists.
+The two versions coexist for a brief period of time while user traffic is routed to the new version, before the old version is discarded (if all goes well).

 Learn how api’s work. https://www.educative.io/blog/python-fastapi-tutorial
     -We should build an API in Python and then deploy it via kubernetes into GCP.
 Learn automation with CI/CD jenkins
 Learn monitoring and alerting in gcp